 Other COVID-19 Signage

 The signage ordering site has been updated.
-Signage encouraging public health best practices and procedures is up-to-date and ready for use in the Spring semester.
+Signage encouraging public health best practices and procedures is up-to-date and ready for use.

 - As the Spring semester approaches, please review the public health signage in your building and order new signs as needed to support public health and building flow management.

-- There is a new interior sign—an awareness poster that lists the steps for getting the Safer Badgers app, getting tested, and maintaining building access—that will be available in mid-January.
+- There is a new interior sign—an awareness poster that lists the steps for getting tested—that will be available in mid-January.
 We recommend that you order and post this sign in public areas when it becomes available.

 - Signs at the entrances and elevators will continue to be managed by the Physical Plant.
 If these signs need to be replaced, please contact Physical Plant Customer Service.

-On December 20, 2020, we sent a notification to a list of building contacts for buildings that will be monitored by Badger Wellness Ambassadors as part of the Safer Badgers program in the spring semester.
+On December 20, 2020, we sent a notification to a list of building contacts for buildings that will be monitored as part of campus testing.
 If you received this message and no one from your building has responded, we urgently request that you respond to that message and provide your input so that we can implement this program in the best way possible given existing conditions.

 If you have any questions, or need more information, please contact Jim Bogan (email@example.com).